kgoedecke/plugin-directory/README.md

 - [Rivet](https://github.com/bheston/rivet-sketch-plugin), by Brian Heston:
 - [Outsystems ui Plugin](https://github.com/HiInteractive/OutSystemsUIPlugin), by Pedro Oliveira:
 - [Transifex Sketch Plugin](https://github.com/transifex/transifex-sketch-plugin), by Transifex: Start localization at the design phase.
 Accelerate your workflow by bringing the Product, Design and Localization teams closer.
-- [Beatflyer Lite](https://beatflyer.com), by Christian Giordano: Animate your artboards in a few clicks with a lite and free version of Beatflyer.
-- [Mockup](https://github.com/ruslanlatypov/Mockup-Plugin-for-Sketch), by ls.graphics: Perspective transformation plugin for devices mockups